Welcome to Glenelm

 (Read more about GeNA and its history here)

-- Growing and promoting a sense a community and connectedness
+- Growing and promoting a sense of community and connectedness

 - Increasing safety and reducing crime

-A tall order, but we're up to the challenge!
-Plans are underway for projects and initiatives in each of these areas.
+As individuals, in small groups and as a committee, GeNA volunteers are working hard to carry out projects, events, and educational efforts to respond to all of these priorities.
 Sign up for our email newsletter to learn about what we're doing and how you can get involved.

 Want to get involved with the Glenelm Neighbourhood Association?
 Here are a few options: